Updated July 2021

 Virtual meetings were made for small businesses.
-If you’re trying to grow your influence on a limited budget, video conferencing is an affordable way to chat with customers and other stakeholders anywhere in the world, without breaking the bank on travel.
+If you’re trying to get more out of your conversations on a limited budget, video conferencing is an affordable way to chat with customers and other stakeholders anywhere in the world, without breaking the bank on travel.
 You get the benefit of face-to-face connection without the costly overhead.
 That’s the dream, right?

-Well, one little wake-up call: the market for video conferencing tools is swarmed with options.
-This kind of competition is great news for small businesses, since it means most of these products are pretty wallet-friendly.
+Well, one little consideration: the market for video conferencing tools is swarmed with options.
+This kind of competition is great news for small businesses, since it means most of these conferencing solutions are pretty wallet-friendly.
 But there’s one catch.
-It can be time-consuming to slog through all of the options and even trickier to decide which one is right for your business.
+It can be time-consuming to slog through all of the options and even trickier to decide which one is right for your video calls.

 Did you think we’d leave you hanging?
 Never.
 We’ve rounded up some of the top names in the video conferencing game and broken down their pros and cons, so you don’t have to.